zhijiantai/SEALer-G/README.md

 "Did the AI reason inside the wrong world model before acting?"
 ```

+Harness Engineering constrains:
-Harness Engineering constrains what agents can do.
+- what agents can do

-SEALer-G constrains the world
+SEALer-G constrains:
-agents are allowed to reason inside.
+- the world agents are allowed to reason inside

----

-# SEALer-G vs Harness Engineering

-Harness Engineering focuses on:
-- tool safety
-- execution boundaries
-- external control

-SEALer-G focuses on:
-- belief-world constraints
-- attention routing
-- reasoning topology

-Harness Engineering controls what an agent can do.

-SEALer-G constrains the world
-the agent is allowed to think inside.

-Harness Engineering is outside-in control.

-SEALer-G is inside-out alignment.

 ---